frickjack/little-elements/Notes/executableTestPlans.md

 ### QA Process

-## Living Test Plan

-A test plan is a living document that documents how a system should fulfill different use cases and how the system behaves under various scenarios.
+A test plan is a living document that describes how a system should fulfill different use cases and how the system behaves under various scenarios.
 The system or feature design process should produce an initial test plan which guides the work of developers and testers, and helps ensure that the development process yields a system that matches its requirements.
 The test plan changes as the requirements for a system change.

 Unit tests and integration tests are both important parts of the quality assurance process.
 During system development the developer team produce unit tests that run as part of the system's [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) process.